Aashiii-1/QFI_Analysis/README.md

     - Lindblad Master Equation
     - Calculate QFI of states
     - Time evolutioon using Linblad, make sure density matrix is vectorised
+    ----------------------------------------> done!

     - Generating MPS, this will help compress the structure and can be used to generalise for larger systems
-    - Where does optimisation fit in all this? hmm
+    - TEBD?
+    - Optimisation??

+### Structure of spatially corelated noise
+- Affects qubits diffrently based on their position
+- Usually modelled using a spatial correlation function, if i and j are close then the noise they experience would be similar as well
+- This coorelated function is calculated using different approaches like using FFT
+- Which essentially states that the field at point i is affected by small fluctations at that site. a is the strength of these fluctuations.
+- <span style="color:pink"> I am not sure if this is the right formalism.
+I couldn't find a concrete example on this, so I used Gaussian where C(r) = p*exp(-r/l).
+This corelation function is then decomposed into lower triangle matrices so that they can be multiplied with pauli matrices

+### Structure of Jump Operators and Lindblad ME
+- Paper: Open quantum systems — A brief introduction” (Cahiers de l'Institut Pascal, 2026).
+- I used the exact operators they've talked about
+- V = √γ * Γ

-### Functions
+### Optimisation problem